nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 SUDO
 ----

 Setting up sudo is relatively easy.
-Enterprise Linux 6 and newer for sssd supports IPA as a provider for sudo.
+SSSD (1.16.x and 2.X) supports IPA as a provider for sudo.
 Based on the last section, let's create a sample rule for our Linux admins that can login to every system, we want to ensure they can run all commands.

 .. code-block:: shell